josephruocco/josephruocco.github.io/bookstoliveby.md

 ---
 layout: page
-title: Books I Live By:
+title: "Books I Live By:"
 ---

 1. Tools of Titans and everything else by Tim Ferriss.
 I recommend the Tribe of Mentors, The 4-Hour Body and The 4-Hour Workweek.
 The 4-Hour Chef is good too, but all the practical advice is cooking